Happy People

 Being happy doesn’t mean everything is perfect in your life or that things always work out for you.
 I don’t always feel happy, but I have developed a practice of reminding myself when I’m feeling out of sorts that I do have a choice and that it’s only one person’s responsibility to make sure that I make that choice…me!
 It requires me to do the one thing that defines great self-leadership: take responsibility for my own state of being.

-Next, my practice is to focus on the two things that are the quickest roads back to happy: gratitude and faith.
+My practice is to focus on the two things that are the quickest roads back to happy: gratitude and faith.
 Gratitude brings balance and perspective and usually minimizes my angst.
 Faith settles my fear and helps to stifle the internal voice of worry and stress by reassuring me that things always work out and that, “I never lose.
 I either win or I learn.”

 But, if their happiness is not our business or responsibility, then what’s there for us to do about that fact?
 Tune them out, cajole them, or avoid them altogether?
-I believe the best thing we can do is to live our lives as a shining example of self-leadership and as people who understand the art of managing our internal experiences no matter the external circumstances, not in an arrogant or disconnected way but rather with the intention of bringing a peaceful example that all is well, good prevails, and happiness is within our control and reach at all times.
+I believe the best thing we can do is live our lives as a shining example of self-leadership and as people who understand the art of managing our internal experiences no matter the external circumstances, not in an arrogant or disconnected way but rather with the intention of bringing a peaceful example that all is well, good prevails, and happiness is within our control and reach at all times.

 Leaders go first.
 And self-leaders know they’re in charge of their own experience and degree of happiness.
 I’m wishing you all a week ahead where, if asked, you would say you were “very happy” and that others who know, work, and live with you would agree based on the amount of joy that you bring to your interactions with them and the degree to which you light up the room as you enter.
 I hope they begin to describe you as one of the happiest people they know.

-[Chorus] If you wanna know the secret
+If you wanna know the secret

 Can’t buy it, gotta make it